-1.1 The purpose of this Supplementary Guidance is not to set out detailed advice for the design of SuDS (Sustainable Drainage Systems) but is to provide a commentary to support the effective implementation of Local Development Plan policy IN8: Surface Water Drainage and SuDS.
+1.1 The purpose of this Supplementary Guidance is not to set out detailed advice for the design of SuDS (Sustainable Drainage Systems) but is to provide a commentary to support the effective implementation of Dumfries and Galloway Council requirements and objectives for SuDS.
+These arise in the context of SuDS for roads, SuDS as part of flood risk management, SuDS under Building Standards and SuDS in planning.
+The first three of these are each recognised in this Supplementary Guidance, but its primary role is in support of Local Development Plan 2 (LDP2) Policy IN8: Surface Water Drainage and SuDS.
 In many cases it should be considered along with Policy IN7: Flooding and Development and its associated Supplementary Guidance.

-1.2 Under the Water Environment (Controlled Activities) (Scotland) Regulations 2011 (CAR) it is a general requirement 1 for new developments with surface water drainage systems discharging to the water environment that such discharges will pass through SuDS.
+1.2 Under the Water Environment (Controlled Activities) (Scotland) Regulations 2011 (CAR) it is a general requirement for new developments with surface water drainage systems discharging to the water environment that such discharges will pass through SuDS.
 All reasonable steps must be taken to ensure protection of the water environment.
-The Controlled Activities Regulations (CAR) provide regulation under General Binding Rules (GBRs) 10 and 11 for SUDS.
+The Controlled Activities Regulations (CAR)provide regulation under General Binding Rules (GBRs) 10 and 11 for SUDS.